masa-tk37/jets_gem_layer/README.md

 # JetsGemLayer.arn will resolve to the latest version of the published Layer, also looking for a correct hash in the
 # layer description indicating the current Gemfile.lock and Gemfile are supported.
 # If a suitable layer is not found, the gem will log an error and resolve to 'error-fetching-gem-layer-arn' which will allow your
-# application to run locally but ensure `jets deploy` will fail if attempted prior to publishing the gem layer
+# application to run locally but hopefully prevent an invalid deployment
 config.lambda.layers = [JetsGemLayer.arn]
 ```